Redocly/redocly-cli/docs/configuration/reference/plugins.md

   - plugins/another-plugin.js
 ```

-Remember that you need to include plugins in the `plugins` section before you can use the contest of the plugin elsewhere in the configuration file.
+Remember that you need to include plugins in the `plugins` section before you can use the content of the plugin elsewhere in the configuration file.

 ## Related options